New World Department Store (Bangkok): Later interest

 With the upper floors of the building removed and the roof left unreplaced, the bottom floor became flooded with rainwater and became a breeding ground for mosquitos.
-Locals addressed the issue by releasing fish in the pool, which eventually came to hold thousands of fish (numbering around 3,000 by 2015), regularly fed by a few locals.
+Locals responded with biological pest control by releasing fish in the pool, which eventually came to hold thousands of fish (numbering around 3,000 by 2015), regularly fed by a few locals.

 In 2011, the existence of the fish pond in the abandoned mall began to gain attention online, drawing visitors and urban explorers.
 Their numbers surged in 2014 after photographs of the site went viral online and became noticed by the media.
 This prompted the BMA to bar entry to the site over safety concerns; it later had the fish removed and the water drained in 2015.

 The building again fell into obscurity until 2020, when Supitcha Tovivich, an architecture professor at Silpakorn University, engaged a local community organization to host an exhibition on urban community development at the building, the rights to which had by now returned to the Yugala family, and which inspecting engineers had found to be structurally sound.
 Another exhibition was held there in 2022 as part of the Creative Economy Agency's Bangkok Design Week.
 The BMA has since announced plans to partially redevelop the site as a public space, with permission from the owners.
 (Note: Some news sources erroneously reported in 2022 that the building was being demolished, but this was actually different building in the same neighbourhood, the Bang Lamphu Department Store.)